 Documentary wedding photography at Château Soutard in France

 A wedding in France for Kirsty and Ben.
 At the Château Soutard, on the edge of St Emilion, in the Gironde department in Aquitaine-Limousin-Poitou-Charentes in south-western France.
 (Bit of a mouthful!)
-If you’ve heard of the Dordogne region – to the left a bit….
-A short distance from Bordeaux – in wine country.
+If you’ve heard of the Dordogne region – to the left a bit… A short distance from Bordeaux – in wine country.
 Real wine country.
-The Romans started planting vineyards, on this limestone plateau, in the second century.
-The village changed it’s name to St Emilion, after a monk who lived in hermitage, carved into the rock here, in the 8th century.
+The Romans started planting vineyards on this limestone plateau in the second century.
+The village changed its name to St Emilion, after a monk who lived in hermitage, carved into the rock here, in the 8th century.
 More monks followed him, as did sainthood and with the monks came real commercial wine production.
 The area is now a UNESCO world heritage site.
-An historical vineyard landscape.
-For a couple with shared interest in good food and wine, it was the ideal location to hold a wedding with family and friends.
+A historical vineyard landscape.
+For a couple with a shared interest in good food and wine, it was the ideal location to hold a wedding with family and friends.
 Despite Brexit, the UK came over to Europe.